Director of Career Engaged Learning

 Linda Keway is a faculty member at AQ and Co-Curricular Coordinator for the Career Services team.
 She teaches CD 100: Career Exploration and Self-Awareness for first and second-year students every semester.
 She also teaches CD 200, a Career Development Course designed for continuing education students and Masters in Counseling Class at AQ on Career Development Theories.
 Linda provides career counseling along with training and support for staff and faculty.

 Linda earned a Bachelor of Arts in Elementary Education from the University of Michigan, a Master’s degree in Special Education from Eastern Michigan University, and completed a Master’s program in Guidance and Counseling from Michigan State University.
 In addition, she earned a Doctoral Degree in Educational Leadership from Western Michigan University.
 Prior to coming to Aquinas, Linda worked for the public schools as a teacher, counselor, and curriculum consultant and in higher education (admissions/affirmative action).
 She also worked for the education association as a professional development/human rights consultant and UniServ Director.

 In her free time, she is an avid dancer!

 Alex grew up in Reading, Pennsylvania before moving to Grand Rapids, Michigan in 2014 to attend Calvin University, where she obtained degrees in Biology and Philosophy.
-Afterwards, she continued on to get a Master’s Degree in Early Human Prehistory at the University of York.
-Her thesis reviewed early canid domestication.
-Alex has a passion for animals (and she is more than happy to talk about her cats anytime) and an overall passion for learning!
-In her spare time, you can find her volunteering at a local cat shelter, training her cat, or spending time with her husband.
+Afterwards, she continued on to get a Master’s Degree in Early Human Prehistory at the University of York, and she completed her dissertation work on early canid domestication.
+Alex has a passion for animals (and she is more than happy to talk about her cats anytime!) and an overall passion for learning.
+In her spare time, you can find her volunteering at a local cat shelter, training her cats, or spending time with her husband.